-The Teeki Hot Pant was designed for Hot Yoga devotees, and if it's not yoga unless you're sweating profusely then these might be the pants for you.
-They're made of a lightweight material that is highly breathable and easy to move in, so that you never feel overheated during your practice as a result of your clothing — blame the overactive heating system or your maniacal instructor instead.
+The Teeki Hot Pant is designed for hot yoga devotees, and if it's not yoga unless you're sweating profusely, then these might be the pants for you.
+They're made of a lightweight material that is highly breathable and easy to move in so that you never feel overheated during your practice - as a result of your clothing, anyway.
 What we didn't like was the fit; there's no elastic in the waistband, which leads to the pants continually sliding down throughout your practice.
 We were constantly adjusting the waistband in fear we might end up mooning someone, which isn't exactly the kind of practice we want to participate in.Many of us have been sucked into the enticing patterns that Teeki provides, but when practicing in a lighter fabric/pattern, we also noticed that these pants can be somewhat see-through.
 This time around, we tested the darker "clouds" pattern.
 We didn't have the same issue with the material being see-through, but from past knowledge, we would take care in choosing a lighter pattern.
 If you love hot yoga and thin pants to practice in, we preferred the Onzie Capri Pant and the Lululemon Train ⅞ over this model.

 Our Analysis and Test Results

-The Teeki Hot Pants are made of 79% P.E.T (Polyethylene Terephthalate - what water and soda bottles are made of), and 21% Spandex.
+The Teeki Hot Pants is made of 79% P.E.T (Polyethylene Terephthalate - what water and soda bottles are made of), and 21% Spandex.
 Teeki has dozens of prints and solid colors to choose from, and also makes them in a capri length.
 These are available in sizes XS-L.

 Ease of Movement

-We also really liked the way this pant moved with us, no matter the pose.
-The loose waistband and thinner material means that there is nothing to get in the way of forward bends, and there is a lot of stretch in the fabric.
+We appreciated the way this pant moved with us, no matter the pose.
+The loose waistband and thinner material mean that there is nothing to get in the way of forward bends, and there is a lot of stretch in the fabric.
 That being said, sometimes they moved a little too much, and although the material didn't entirely impede our practice, we found ourselves leaving our yogi mindset to constantly adjust the pants.

 We didn't have any specific durability issues during testing, but due to the thin nature of the fabric, they're not the pant to wear on a hike with sharp bushes or cacti around.
-The bonus to the smooth material though is that they won't pill, ever.
-So if you're tired of replacing your yoga pants every few months because of pilling in high friction areas, like between your legs, then these pants are a good choice.
+The bonus to the smooth material though is that they are incredibly hard to pill, if they ever do.
+If you're tired of replacing your yoga pants every few months because of pilling in high friction areas, like between your legs, then these pants are a good choice.

 These pants retail for $72, which is a nice price point compared to some of the $90 and up models out there.
-However, we much preferred the fit and functionality of the Onzie Capri Pant, which is only $56.
+However, we much preferred the fit and functionality of the Onzie Capri, which is only $59.

 As hot yoga and Pilates classes have grown in popularity, so too have the apparel options for those practitioners.
 The Teeki Hot Pant is a great addition to the mix, and offers a different construction than the typical "suck it in and hold it up" designs.
 However, this didn't really work for us on a comfort level.
 And while some of the patterns that this pant comes in are more flattering than others, we would be aware of the thin nature of these leggings and stay away from any of the lighter colored patterns.